LukeShortCloud/rootpages/src/commands/virtualization.rst

 Package: podman

 The libpod library provides a utility to manage and run containers with CRI-O and not the docker deamon.
-It provides all of the same arguments and syntax as the docker command (except for Docker Swarm administration) along with additional capatibilities to launch standalone Kubernetes pods.
+It provides all of the same arguments and syntax as the docker command (except for Docker Swarm administration) along with additional capabilities to launch standalone Kubernetes pods.

 .. csv-table::
    :header: Usage, Explanation